Business Continuity Planning: The Importance of Table Top Exercises

-Since we frequently work with our hedge fund and alternative investment clients on developing comprehensive business continuity plans (BCPs), we feel it is important to review and test our own BCP procedures on a regular basis to ensure they will meet our most current business needs in the event of a disaster.
-To this end one of our certified business continuity professionals recently conducted a BCP table top exercise with our management team here at Eze Castle.
+Since we frequently work with our clients on developing comprehensive business continuity plans (BCPs), we feel it is important to review and test our own BCP procedures on a regular basis to ensure they will meet our most current business needs in the event of a disaster.
+To this end, one of our certified business continuity professionals recently conducted a BCP table top exercise with our management team here at Eze Castle.
 After this successful meeting, we thought it would be valuable to share some insights on the BCP table top exercise process with our readers to spotlight the importance of this activity.

 What is a BCP table top exercise?

 A BCP table top exercise is an informal brainstorming session used to encourage participation from business leaders and other key employees.
 Typically, a business continuity consultant leads the executive team through a discussion, which is focused on the steps that the business’s leaders would carry out together in order to activate the firm’s BCP procedures during a disaster.
 The group covers all of the actions necessary to ensure employees are safe and accounted for and the business can continue to operate.

 How are they conducted and what is covered?

 Gather the firm’s executive team (and any other individuals within the organization that play a leadership role in the BCP activation process) in a conference room-type setting that is conducive to open discussion and interaction.